-The specialization in jazz holds an extraordinary place in Norwegian musical life, and is celebrating its 30th anniversary next year.
+The specialization in jazz holds an extraordinary place in Norwegian musical life, and is celebrating its 40th anniversary in 2019.
 For the duration of these years, students from the specialization in jazz have influenced the national as well as the international jazz scene.
 In principle, the specialization is open to all musical instruments.

 The organ is the principal instrument in the specialization in church music.
 The programme of study contains several courses closely related to the profession of an organist/cantor, for example liturgical playing, organ improvisation and ecclesiastic/bible teaching.
 Successful completion of the specialization provides candidates with certification as a church musician (cantor) in the Norwegian Lutheran State Church.
 The Department of Music at NTNU administers several organs.
 Furthermore, organs in churches at the city centre are available for practice and teaching.

 The academic year at NTNU is divided into two semesters: autumn and spring, autumn being the first semester in a new academic year.

 The autumn semester starts in August and ends in December.

 The spring semester starts in January and ends in June.

 The Department of Music has about 470 degree seeking students:

 Musicology (140), Music Performance Studies (200), Dance Studies (30) and Music Technology (100).
 It has 37 teachers in permanent positions and 110 part-time teachers.
 The administrative staff consists of 13 employees.